neetjn/mongoengine-practice/README.md

 ## About

-This project provides a seamless REST api for your blog. py-blog has the capability to integrate with popular webservices such as Firebase hosting and aws right out of the box.
+This project provides a seamless REST api for your blog. py-blog has the capability to integrate with popular webservices such as aws right out of the box.
 This project **only** supplies you with a REST api and doesn't try to assume your use case or architecture.
 So why use py-blog as opposed to Wordpress, Ghost, or the various free, mature, and established platforms available?
 Size and flexibility.

 **Project Size**